gussiepoole/Pokemon-Project-3/README.md

  ## :computer: <a id="process-header"></a>An Inight into the Process :computer:

- **Steps in the process of plotting of Pokemon
+ **Steps in the process of plotting Pokemon

 - First we pulled the data from the API and made a dataframe in Jupyter Notebook !<img width="697" alt="Data extraction" src="https://user-images.githubusercontent.com/115706722/220992514-06006d4f-9078-4765-85b6-fe9415e48d0a.png">

-- We then exported the data to a csv
+- This was then exported to a csv
 - Then we looked at the world map and assigned each fiction Pokemon location a real city name from the world map, with corresponding coordinates so we were able to plot the fiction Pokemon location by latitude and longitude
-- We then created another csv for the Pokemon names and the latitude and longitude data (this was later converted in json format so it may be pulled in javascript
+- Next we created another csv for the Pokemon names and the latitude and longitude data (this was later converted in json format so it may be pulled in javascript
--  We created dataframe from the new location data and merged with previous dataframe
+-  We created a dataframe from the new location data and merged it with the previous dataframe

-- We then exported the clean DataFrame to SQLite
-!<img width="736" alt="SQLite" src="https://user-images.githubusercontent.com/115706722/220993712-881f3e21-466a-4644-9880-2f9bb2a988c4.png">
+- We then exported the clean, updated DataFrame to SQLite !<img width="736" alt="SQLite" src="https://user-images.githubusercontent.com/115706722/220993712-881f3e21-466a-4644-9880-2f9bb2a988c4.png">
 - Once our database was completed, we started the process of using Flask to work on the interactivity of our page by using Javascript
 !<img width="903" alt="image" src="https://user-images.githubusercontent.com/115706722/220994654-231f5b53-e141-4962-bc85-e1660a52f779.png">